Rajpratik71/eucalyptus-wiki/Scalable-Walrus-Tech-Preview-in-Eucalyptus-3.4.md

     euca-modify-property objectstorage.s3provider.s3secretkey=<secret key>

+Please note that these are access and secret keys for the RiakCS cluster and NOT Eucalyptus.
+You may use the RiakCS front end web interface to create users.

 Make sure that the user with these credentials has administrative access to RiakCS.

 ### Checking Service State